Week 1 Recap of Math 10

 Over the years, I have come to love the thrill of embracing a challenge.
 Physical challenges have become something I seek, and thrive off of.
 I have experienced, survived, and have learned from many emotional experiences.
 However, academic challenges have always proven to be the most intimidating to me...especially Math.

 I was really NOT looking forward to spending 4 hours each week for 10 weeks being reminded what it feels like to NOT be very good at something.
+With the way I was dreading having to attempt Math at a collegiate level, no one would believe I was once considered an AP (Advanced Placement) Math Student.

 I’m not entirely sure if an AP Math Class is where I was supposed to be, but I had placed in the 90-95 percentile for Math on my CAP tests (California Aptitude Test) before entering junior high.
 I am not sure if they still do these tests, but back-in-the-day we all had to take the tests and the tests determined the type of classes/levels we would take.
 So, as I entered 7th Grade, I was officially and AP Student in Math, English, and Science.